leachouri/leachouri/README.md

 **Leachouri Mohamed**

-AI/NLP Developer & Fullstack Web Developer with Java(JEE/Spring) and ReactJS .
+Fullstack Web Developer with Java(JEE/Spring) and ReactJS .

 *Do not hesitate to contact me here:*   **[Linkedin](https://www.linkedin.com/in/mohamed-leachouri/)**